EARN YOUR MASTER’S DEGREE IN TEACHING FROM SC!

 Projected Job Growth (BLS): 12%

 “I enjoyed the hours as far as being able to do it online.
 That was very helpful for me.
 I was able to still work and I also started working as a substitute teacher to get more experience.”

 Visit our faculty page to view current education program instructors.

 Special Education – High Incidence

-MASTER OF TEACHING
+MASTER OF TEACHING PROGRAM DETAILS